Key takeaways:

 The right domain can help you appear more professional and trustworthy right from the start, so it’s worth putting some thought into.

-4. Choose reliable website hosting
+4. Choose a reliable website hosting plan

 Your web host keeps your home improvement website online 24/7.
 It supports your website’s performance, especially when many people visit so potential customers can use and engage with your services conveniently.